timmy-time/ubiquitous-waffle/README.md

-# Turborepo Tailwind CSS starter
+# ubiquitous-waffle

-This is an official starter Turborepo.
+This is an open-source demo discord bot + dashboard

 ## What's inside?